Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

 \paragraph{Full collections of ribbons.}

 We now review~\cite[Definition 5.4]{V16}.
-Given a plane field in general position with respect to an adapted polyhedral decomposition, a collection of ribbons is {\bf full} if every ribbon starts in a face that is disjoint from $N$, ends in $N$, and remains disjoint from $N$ otherwise (it is not allowed to re-enter $N$).
-Moreover, we assume that every leaf of the characteristic foliation of $P \subset M \setminus \text{int}(N)$, including near supporting vertices, intersects the interior of the starting edge of a ribbon.
-We also assume that every supporting vertex is included in some ribbon.
+Given a plane field in general position with an adapted polyhedral decomposition, a collection of ribbons is {\bf full} if every ribbon starts in a face that is disjoint from $N$, ends in $N$, and remains disjoint from $N$ otherwise (it is not allowed to re-enter $N$).
+Moreover, we assume that every leaf of the characteristic foliation of $P \subset M \setminus \text{int}(N)$, including near supporting vertices, intersects the interior of the starting interval of a ribbon.
+We also assume that every supporting vertex is contained in some ribbon.

 There is an additional subtlety in Vogel's proof concerning the choice of ribbons: because a ribbon starting at a given polyhedron crosses other polyhedra, one has to consider \emph{induced ribbons} as in~\cite[Section 4B]{V16}.
 We refer the reader to that section for additional details.